 Have you used social media to reconnect with old friends or to make new friends?
 Or to make new business connections?

-The reverse is using the likes of Facebook to argue over political matters or to do things can cause us only to become agitated.
+The reverse is using the likes of Facebook to argue over political matters or to do things that can cause us only to become agitated.
 So what you want to avoid are negative relationships and interactions via these technologies.

 Does your use of these digital technologies help you achieve greater meaning?
-Quite often I am sure they will for you, such as if you build a connection with old school friends through social media.
+Quite often I am sure they will for you, such as if you build a connection with old-school friends through social media.

 Quite simply, is the time you spend with digital technologies time that leads you towards accomplishing something worthwhile?

 ACTION: When you have a chance (such as when you are sat on a train or bus), spend 5 minutes to think about both the negative and positive emotions that you experience regularly from using DTs.